joinpursuit/react-router-v5-to-v6/README.md

 ## How to Install a Specific Version of an NPM Library

+Generally, versions of code follow a specific pattern: x.y.z

+- x: Big update, breaking changes (code that worked before will break)
+- y: Minor update, usually not breaking changes.
+Rather bug fixes and possibly some new features
+- z: Patch update, usually security fixes, smaller bugs

+As we can see with React Router, going from version 5 - 6 introduces some breaking changes.
+Code that worked before will no longer work.

 **Install a specific version:**

 - V5: `npm install react-router-dom@5`